5/31/14

 As the Spring of 1979 warmed into the Summer of 1979, HERC and his junior high friends had three ongoing, heated debates:

-1) Who was the best superhero group in comics: Fantastic Four, The Uncanny X-Men or The Mighty Avengers?
+1) Who was the best superhero group in comics: Fantastic Four, The Uncanny X-Men, or The Mighty Avengers?
 HERC has always been firmly in the Avengers camp, natch.

+3) Was Donna Summer's new song "Hot Stuff" too rock for disco or too disco for rock?
+This debate had begun nearly a year earlier when The Rolling Stones had released the rockin' disco choon "Miss You".
+Then Rod Stewart followed that with his own hybrid "Da Ya Think I'm Sexy?"
+Further fanning the flames of discourse would be Paul McCartney & Wings and their dance floor ditty "Goodnight Tonight", which was released just before "Hot Stuff" in March 1979.
+But those all represented rock stars going disco - Summer was the first Disco star going rock.
+Not surprisingly, HERC and his friends were equally split on this point - some of them thought it was too rock, others thought it was too disco, and still others, mimicking Goldilocks, thought it was just right.
+That last group was HERC's group.
 When "Hot Stuff" debuted at #79 on the Hot 100 for the week ending April 21, 1979, the Top 3 songs and 10 out of the Top 16 were disco songs.
-By June 2nd, it was the Number One song in the country with the title track of the album racing up the charts in it's second week.
-On June 23rd, both songs were in the Top 5 and the following week it was "Hot Stuff" at #2 and "Bad Girls" at #3 with "Ring My Bell" holding the top spot.
-The next week, the two flipped positions in preparation for "Bad Girls" ascension to the top on July 14th.
-The two tracks would share the Top 10 for four more weeks - the duration of "Bad Girls" reign as #1 - and both would end up in the Top 5 of all 1979 singles at year's end.
+By June 2nd, it was the Number One song in the country with the title track of the album racing up the charts in its second week.
+On June 23rd, both songs were in the Top 5, and the following week, it was "Hot Stuff" at number 2 and "Bad Girls" at number 3, with Anita Ward's "Ring My Bell" holding the top spot.
+The next week, the two songs flipped positions in preparation for the ascension of "Bad Girls" to the top on July 14th.
+The two tracks would share the Top 10 for four more weeks - the duration of the reign of "Bad Girls" as #1 - and both would end up in the Top 5 of all 1979 singles at year's end.
 Even after all this time, HERC can't hear "Hot Stuff" without it segueing seamlessly into "Bad Girls".

 No comments: